internetstandards/Internet.nl/documentation/Deployment.md

 # Deployment

-_The deployment intructions described here are mostly generic.
+_The deployment instructions described here are mostly generic.
 Specific instructions are not given because they rely heavily on the preferred chosen environment of one's installation._